snarkhunter/oofcanvas/manual.md

    `CanvasFillableShape` base class.

-3. The constructor needs to set the parameters that describe the rectangle and create the implementation:
+3. The constructor needs to set the parameters that describe the rectangle, and to create the implementation:

    ```c++
    CanvasRectangle::CanvasRectangle(const Coord &p0, const Coord &p1)